beego/beedoc/en-US/mvc/controller/router.md

 ## Regex router

-In order to make the router settings easier, beego reference the router implementation in Sinatra.
+In order to make the router settings easier, beego references the router implementation in Sinatra.
 It supports many router types.

 - beego.Router("/api/?:id", &controllers.RController{})